The top 10 call centre websites

 What about Call Centre Helper?

-Although Call Centre Helper is the most popular UK Call Centre UK call centre magazine with over 33,000 readers, we felt it was unfair to add our own publication into the list and have excluded it for our top ten.
+Although Call Centre Helper is the most popular UK Call Centre UK call centre magazine, we felt it was unfair to add our own publication into the list and have excluded it for our top ten.
 What do you think?

 Have we missed a great website?